synox/disposable-email/readme.md

 - add php to path: fish config: `set PATH /usr/local/opt/php55/bin $PATH`
 -  `pecl install mailparse`
 - (see "php --ini" for file: ) `echo "extension=mailparse.so" >> /usr/local/etc/php/5.5/php.ini`

+## Troubleshooting

+### Mails do not appear in the mailbox
+First make sure you check the php error log. also enable php error reporting with `error_reporting(E_ALL);` in `config.php`.

+Then also try to run the command manually from the command line.
+For this login into your server by ssh.
+Create a sample mail (like https://gist.github.com/synox/fa11060975bec7250a46) and save it somewhere on the server.
+Then run the script the same way as the mailserver would pipe the mail to it.

+        cat samplemail.txt | php /path/to/app/pipe_input.php

+That should either process the mail or return an error.

+## I can't get it to work.
+It's too complicated.
+I have another solution which is easier to configure and install: https://github.com/synox/disposable-mailbox

 ## See also
  - inspired by script: https://github.com/moein7tl/TempMail/blob/master/web/index.php